jb2718/sinatra_cms/README.md

 ##Instructions

-* Enter `$ ruby cms.rb` from the root folder
+* Enter `$ ruby cms.rb` from the root folder to start the application

-* Once the application starts, you will be taken to the index page.
+* Once the application starts, go to the index page ('/').
+Here you will see a list of all the current documents managed by the system.
 In order to carry out functions such as editing content or deleting files, you must be logged in.
+At the bottom of the page, there is a 'Sign In' button.
+Click that button to go to the login page.

-* You can use the following credentials to log in:  username: 'piglet' and password: 'robin'
+* You can use the following credentials to log in:  username: piglet
+password: robin